Medical Policy: 02.01.58

 Clinical practice guidelines from the American College of Physicians and the American Pain Society concluded that there was insufficient evidence to recommend interferential stimulation for the treatment of low back pain.

 Tne device used in the Unites States is the Alpha-Stim® CES, which provides pulsed, low-intensity current via clip electrodes that attach to the earlobes.
-Other devices place the electrodes on the eyelids, frontal scalp, mastoid processes, or behind the ears.
+Other devices (Cervella) place the electrodes on the eyelids, frontal scalp, mastoid processes, or behind the ears.
 Treatments may be administered once or twice daily for a period of several days to several weeks.

 Other devices have been developed that provide electrical stimulation to auricular acupuncture sites over several days.
 One device, the P-Stim™, is a single-use miniature electrical stimulator for auricular acupuncture points that is worn behind the ear with a self-adhesive electrode patch.
 A selection stylus that measures electrical resistance is used to identify 3 auricular acupuncture points.
 The P-Stim™ device connects to 3 inserted acupuncture needles with caps and wires.
 The device is preprogrammed to be on for 180 minutes, then off for 180 minutes.
 The maximum battery life of this single-use device is 96 hours.